matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

   using HMAC-SHA-256 with the backup MAC key derived above.
 - the current `mac` property is deprecated.
 Clients should continue to produce it for compatibility with older clients, but should no longer use it to verify the contents of the backup if the `mac2` property is present.
+Clients should also accept `session_data` that does not have the `mac` property if the `mac2` property is present, as the `mac` property may become optional in the future.

 The [construction of the `session_data` property](https://spec.matrix.org/unstable/client-server-api/#backup-algorithm-mmegolm_backupv1curve25519-aes-sha2)